Kitchen Ready Betty

 Pin the Recipe

-With an authentic candy shoppe taste, this easy to make, Creamy Marshmallow Fudge makes the perfect gift for any occasion--or a special treat for any chocolate lover.
+This smooth and chocolaty, 7-ingredient Creamy Marshmallow Fudge makes the perfect gift for any occasion--or a special indulgence for any chocolate lover.

 creamy marshmallow fudge

 And the best part?
 Creamy Marshmallow Fudge only needs 2 hours to set.
-Then it's ready to become your favorite decadent and dreamy, chocolate indulgence!
+Then it's ready to become everyone's favorite decadent and dreamy, chocolate indulgence!

 Jump to: